chaosdorf/mete/README.md

 Please also don't parse the HTML returned by mete or anything not in `/api`.

+### As a developer of mete

+Thanks for wanting to contribute. :)

+This is a relatively standard Rails application (which means that most code resides in the `app` folder).

+If you're new to the codebase you might want to take a look at the [issues labeled 'good first issue'](https://github.com/chaosdorf/mete/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

+Also, there are tests for most parts of the application in `test` if you want to take a look.

 ### As an admin

 [How to setup the server.](https://github.com/chaosdorf/mete/blob/master/Setup.md)